gena/g4g24-ee-python-app/README.md

 ## Develop EE Python dashboard app

-Open `notebooks/notebooks/ee-viola-app.ipynb` to see an example on how to develop EE-enabled dashboard using Python and ipywidgets.
+Open `notebooks/notebooks/ee-viola-app.ipynb` for an example showing to develop EE-enabled dashboard using Python and ipywidgets.

+Make sure to replace the `YOUR_PROJECT_NAME` with your Cloud Project name where Earth Engine is registered.
+If this not the case - follow the https://code.earthengine.google.com/register and register your project first.

 ## Run Voila locally during development